-Whitman offers institutional work awards to students with financial need who do not qualify for federal or state work study due to their visa or citizenship status.
-Similar to other students with work study they must work to earn their award and should be prioritized in the hiring process.
+Whitman offers some institutional work awards to students with financial need who do not otherwise qualify for federal or state work study.
+As with students who have been awarded federal or state work study, students who have been awarded institutional work study must work to earn their award and should be prioritized in the hiring process.